Horwich: Railway town

 The first Horwich built locomotive, Number 1008, left the works in 1887 and is preserved at the National Railway Museum.

 In the First and Second World War, the works played a part in the war effort manufacturing tanks and munitions.
 The war led to women being employed in manufacturing at the site, but this did not continue in post-war years with occupational inequality persisting.

 The L&YR amalgamated with the London and North Western Railway in 1922 becoming a constituent of the London, Midland and Scottish Railway, (LMS) in 1923.

 Horwich Works continued to build and repair locomotives for the LMS until the company was nationalised in 1948 by the Transport Act 1947, becoming British Railways.
 In 1962, British Railways transferred control of its main works to British Railways Workshops Division, with its headquarters in Derby.
-In 1970 it was renamed British Rail Engineering Limited (BREL) and remained the towns most significant employer.
+In 1970 it was renamed British Rail Engineering Limited (BREL) and remained the town's most significant employer.